 - Racing thoughts

-- Inflated self-esteem (delusions of grandeur, false beliefs in particular abilities)
+- Inflated self-esteem (delusions of grandeur, false beliefs in specific abilities)

 - Little need for sleep